philc/book-notes/relationships/how to talk so kids will listen - adele faber.md

   they will accept it and live up to it.
-* Even favorable roles are dangerous, e.g. "she brings me so much joy", because they may feel like they always need to be on their best behavior to live up to that role, and misrepresent their true feelings if they ever get angry our burnt out.
+* Even favorable roles are dangerous, e.g. "she brings me so much joy", because they may feel like they always need to be on their best behavior to live up to that role, and misrepresent their true feelings if they ever get angry or burnt out.
 * Give them the freedom to be who they want to be and not get crushed or burnt out by the high standard you set for them.